Games with finitely generated structures: Introduction

+The aim of this note is to characterize the existence of winning strategies in these games.
+It turns out that the crucial point is the weak amalgamation property, necessary and sufficient for the existence of winning strategies.
+We prove that if the goal of the game is ``being isomorphic to $M$" then the second player has a winning strategy if and only if $M$ is a special model characterized by some kind of extension property.
+Otherwise the first player has a winning strategy, that is, the game is determined.
+We also show that if the goal of the game is ``being embeddable into $N$" then the second player has a winning strategy if and only if $N$ contains an isomorphic copy of the special model $M$ mentioned before.
+In order to make precise statements of our main results, we now introduce our main concepts.

+Throughout this note, $\Ef$ will denote a fixed class of finitely generated models (structures) of a fixed countable signature.
+We assume that $\Ef$ is closed under isomorphisms. $\ciagi \Ef$ will denote the class of all models representable as unions of countable chains in $\Ef$.

 We consider the following infinite game for two players \emph{Eve} and \emph{Odd}.
-Namely, Eve starts by choosing a \emph{small} (typically: finitely generated) structure $A_0$.
-Odd responds by choosing a bigger small structure $A_1 \sups A_0$.
-Eve responds by choosing a small structure $A_2$ containing $A_1$.
-And so on; the rules for both players remain unchanged.
-Specifically, we fix a countable first-order structure $G$ and denote, as usual, by $\Age G$ the class of all finitely generated structures embeddable into $G$.
-The game $\BM{G}$ is played with structures from $\Age G$.
-We say that \emph{Odd wins} if the union $\bigcup_{\ntr}A_n$ is isomorphic to $G$; otherwise \emph{Eve wins}.
-This is in fact an abstract version of the well-known Banach-Mazur game~\cite{Telgarsky}, in which open sets are replaced by abstract objects.
-In \cite{KubBM} it was shown that Odd has a winning strategy in $\BM{G}$ whenever $\Age G$ is a \fra\ class (equivalently: $G$ is homogeneous with respect to its finitely generated substructures).
+Namely, Eve starts by choosing $A_0 \in \Ef$.
+Odd responds by choosing a bigger structure $A_1 \sups A_0$ in $\Ef$.
+Eve responds by choosing $A_2 \in \Ef$ containing $A_1$.
+And so on; the rules for both players remain the same.
+After infinitely many moves, we receive a model $A_\infty = \bigcup_{\ntr}A_n$, called the \emph{result} of the play.
+Now let $\Aaa \subs \ciagi \Ef$ be a class of models.
+We can say that \emph{Odd wins} if the resulting structure is isomorphic to some model in $\Aaa$.
+Otherwise, \emph{Eve wins}.
+The game is particularly interesting when $\Aaa = \sn G$ for some concrete model $G$..
+We shall denote this game $\BMG{\Ef}{\Aaa}$ and $\BMG{\Ef}{G}$ in case where $\Aaa = \sn G$.

+This is in fact an abstract version of the well known Banach-Mazur game~\cite{Telgarsky}, in which open sets are replaced by abstract objects.
+In \cite{KubBM} it was shown that Odd has a winning strategy in $\BMG{\Ef}{G}$ whenever $\Ef$ is a \fra\ class (equivalently: $G$ is homogeneous with respect to its finitely generated substructures).
 The paper \cite{KubBM} contains also examples of non-homogeneous graphs $G$ for which Odd still has a winning strategy.
 One needs to admit that our Banach-Mazur game is a particular case of infinite games often considered in model theory, where sometimes the players are denoted by $\exists$ and $\forall$.
 For more information, see the monograph of Hodges~\cite{Hodges-games}.